-The engineering jobs contain calculations and simulations (above all TORSIONAL VIBRATIONS) of straight, branched, and intermeshed drive systems also considering nonlinear characteristics (e.g. rubber couplings, gear stages with backlash, shift and engage effects, etc.) in the time or frequency domain.
-It is possible to observe steady-state conditions or time-transient effects in the simulation environment.
-Furthermore, control effects may be part of the torsional vibration model.
+The engineering jobs contain calculations and simulations of TORSIONAL VIBRATIONS of straight, branched, and intermeshed drive systems (drivelines, powertrains) also considering nonlinear characteristics (e.g. rubber couplings, gear stages with backlash, shift and engage effects in clutches, etc.) in the time or frequency domain.
+We can follow steady-state conditions or time-transient effects in the simulation environment.
+Furthermore, control effects may be part of an expanded torsional vibration model.

 The CAE results show the natural frequencies (critical speeds) usually presented in so-called “Campbell” diagrams (interference diagrams, waterfall diagrams), as well as the graphical interpretation of the vibration modes (modular forms, mode shapes).
 We also get simulation results showing the expected amplitudes and magnitudes (usually taken from torque signals, velocities and speeds, accelerations) depending on the existing excitations (i.e. excitation torques of the motor, the engine, the working process, and the operating conditions).

 A typical torsional vibration analysis (TVA) is structured as follows:

 We distinguish between two different simulation methods for our CAE analysis:

 a) the “STEADY-STATE SIMULATION” (i.e. the simulation of the steady-state operating condition with constant operating speed also known as “simulation in the frequency domain”)

 b) the “TIME-TRANSIENT SIMULATION” (i.e. the “simulation in the time domain” to determine the time-transient response of the drive system depending on time-variable operating conditions also considering nonlinear effects like gear backlash)

 Possible resonances can be predestinated (“simulated”) – similar to a “weather forecast” of the dynamic behaviour of the complete drive system (driveline, powertrain).